 Of course, if you really want to read more about the Imperial Fists, you need look no further than our good friend Ian Watson, who wrote the first and arguably best BL novel, Space Marine.
 What better way to dig into the lore of the chapter than through the adventures of storied hero Biff Tundrish?

 Playing Imperial Fists

-That said, if you’re playing with Cities of Death rules, objectively the best way to play 8th Edition 40k, the ability to deny your enemies cover becomes very powerful.
+If you’re playing with Cities of Death rules, objectively the best way to play 8th Edition 40k, the ability to deny your enemies cover is even more powerful.

 In Imperium Nihilus: Vigilus Defiant, Imperial Fists also got a neat Specialist Detachment in the form of the Siegebreaker Detachment that allows Centurions to shit out mortal wounds.
 So that’s pretty fun and fluffy.

 In Kill Team (and I should note that Imperial Fists grace the cover of the recent Elites expansion), Imperial Fists get to ignore the injury roll penalty from shooting at an obscured target, which is pretty powerful, as that is effectively a 33% increased chance to Out of Action a model on a successful injury (assuming a re-roll, you’re looking at a 75% to Out of Action a model vs. 56% chance with non-Imperial Fists).

 With Apocalypse on the horizon, we don’t yet know how Imperial Fists will be represented in the rules.
 Presumably they will get some unique Command Assets but it is still a mystery what shape those will take.

 Painting Imperial Fists